danger/danger-js/docs/tutorials/node-app.html.md

 }
 ```

-More mature tools may have a JSON output reporter, so you can parse that file and create your own report for danger to post.
+More mature tools may have a JSON output reporter, so you can parse that file and create your own report for danger to
+post.

-If you build something that is a generic wrapper around a specific linting tool, this is a great place to convert that code [into a plugin][plugin] so that anyone can use it.
-In this case, Danger effectively is a way of moving these messages into the code review session.
+If you build something that is a generic wrapper around a specific linting tool, this is a great place to convert that
+code [into a plugin][plugin] so that anyone can use it.
+In this case, Danger effectively is a way of moving these
+messages into the code review session.

+For example:

+- [danger-plugin-jest][]
+- [danger-plugin-tslint][]

 [started]: /js/guides/getting_started.html
 [artsy]: http://artsy.github.io